Causal Explanation for Reinforcement Learning: Quantifying State and Temporal Importance: Introduction

 \section{Introduction}

-Reinforcement learning (RL) is being increasingly considered in domains with significant social and safety implications such as healthcare, transportation, finance, etc. This growing societal-scale impact has raised a set of concerns including trust, bias and explainability, e.g., can we explain how an RL agent come to a certain decision?
+Reinforcement learning (RL) is increasingly being considered in domains with significant social and safety implications such as healthcare, transportation, and finance.
+This growing societal-scale impact has raised a set of concerns, including trust, bias, and explainability.
+For example, can we explain how an RL agent arrives at a certain decision?
 When a policy performs well, can we explain why?
 These concerns mainly arise from two factors.
-First, many popular RL algorithms, particularly deep RL, utilize neural networks, which are essentially black-boxes with their inner workings being opaque to not only lay-persons but also data scientists.
+First, many popular RL algorithms, particularly deep RL, utilize neural networks, which are essentially black boxes with their inner workings being opaque not only to lay persons but also to data scientists.
 Second, RL is a trial-and-error learning algorithm in which an agent tries to find a policy that minimizes a long-term reward by repeatedly interacting with its environment.
-Temporal information such as relationships between states at different time instances plays a key role in RL and subsequently adds another layer of complexity, as compared with supervised learning.\footnote{The paper is under review.}
+Temporal information such as relationships between states at different time instances plays a key role in RL and subsequently adds another layer of complexity compared to supervised learning.